ePages-de/epages-devportal/_posts/2017/2017-09-12-five-compelling-reasons-why-you-should-care-about-terminology.md

 ## Customers in love

-Now that you have your terminology on board, everybody knows about it (even your new colleagues {% emoji wink %}) and uses it consistently, you've already made a big step forward.
+Now that you have your terminology on board, everybody knows about it (even your new colleagues 😉) and uses it consistently, you've already made a big step forward.
 This way you can produce high-quality content.
 Great texts that are easy to read and understand.
 Texts that your customers will love, because they're consistent, thus user-friendly.